Toaxtt/Modmail-Plugins/README.md

 ### 📌 Paid requests & suggestions!

-Any request or suggestions you have drop me a DM on discord Toaxtt#9407 or join [Here](https://discord.gg/hzEyvjPdwQ)
+Any requests or suggestions you have drop me a DM on discord Toaxtt#9407 or join [Here](https://discord.gg/hzEyvjPdwQ)